What does Buddhism say if you have done something bad in the past? Good question! Let’s ask and find out!

 Seeker: What?

 Buddhism: I don’t understand this whole “past” concept.
-What does it mean?
+What does it

 Seeker: Well, I’m not punching bunnies right now.
 But I did before.